Dr Mabel Blades PhD. BSc (Hons), RD, D.M.S., M.Phil., MIFST., M.B.A., R.S.H.

 - Psychological function

-Seven of these essential vitamins and minerals support normal psychological function: vitamin B12, vitamin B6, niacin (vitamin B3), thiamin (vitamin B1), pantothenic acid (vitamin B5), zinc and iron.
+Four of these essential vitamins and minerals support normal psychological function: vitamin B12, vitamin B6, niacin (vitamin B3) and thiamin (vitamin B1).

 - Cognitive function

 Iron and zinc contribute to normal cognitive function.
 Iron contributes to normal cognitive development of children.

 This is extremely important in infants and at weaning a source of iron must be given to prevent possible issues with brain development and later learning ability

 - Mental performance